+\textbf{Dataset construction.} This dataset contains a total of 3,009 images, where 2,400 for training and 609 for testing.
+It is an attentively curated ensemble of \jychecked{three existing datasets \jychecked{originally developed for scene understanding}}, including SUN RGB-D \cite{2017arXiv170201105A}, 2D-3D-Semantics \cite{7298655} and Matterport3D \cite{Matterport3D}.
+Thus, our dataset offers a wide range of glass surface categories, such as window, door, wall, table, cabinet and guardrail.
 For \jychecked{these datasets to be consistent, we normalize all depth images to the range [0, $2^{16} - 1$], and set all invalid depth values to be the minimum value (\ie, 0).
-In addition, as these datasets do not aim at labelling glass surfaces, they contain inaccurate glass surface labels. \jychecked{For example, the objects inside a glass surface instead of the glass surface itself were labelled; handles, frames or blinds were labelled as part of the glass surface.} Hence, we use Labelme\footnote{\url{https://github.com/wkentaro/labelme}} to manually relabel the glass surfaces in these images.} Figure \ref{fig:glassrgbd} shows some examples from our RGB-D GSD dataset.
+In addition, as these datasets do not aim at labeling glass surfaces, they contain inaccurate glass surface labels. \jychecked{For example, the objects inside a glass surface instead of the glass surface itself were labeled; handles, frames or blinds were labeled as part of the glass surface.} Hence, we \textbf{manually relabel} the glass surfaces in these images. } Figure \ref{fig:glassrgbd} shows some examples from our RGB-D GSD dataset.

-\textbf{Dataset analysis.} We analyse the datasets with the following statistical metrics:
+\textbf{Dataset analysis.} We analyze the datasets with the following statistical metrics:

 \begin{itemize} \item \textbf{Glass Location.} The glass location distribution is the average of all glass surface regions in the dataset.
 The maps in Figure \ref{fig:ABCD}(a) show that glass surfaces mainly concentrate at the top region, which is consistent in the training and testing splits.
 This also avoids the ``center bias'' problem due to natural observation tendency.